Alucarda: Plot

 The next day during school, Alucarda and Justine begin chanting and professing their dedication to Satan, much to the horror of the nuns and their peers.
-The nuns make several unsuccessful attempts to have the girls repent, one of which ends with Alucarda attempting to seduce Father Lázaro during confession.
+The nuns make several unsuccessful attempts to have the girls repent, one of which ends with Alucarda attempting to denounce Father Lázaro as a hypocrite during confession.
 Lázaro and the nuns, horrified by this, engage in a mass flogging of each other as punishment for their failure to save the girls from demonic influence.
 After, Lázaro concludes they must perform an exorcism of Justine, who has grown progressively ill.
 During the exorcism, they bind Justine to a cross and poke at her flesh with instruments, eventually causing her to bleed to death.
 Dr. Oszek, arriving to examine Justine, walks in on the exorcism and is horrified by what he sees.
 Deeming the practice archaic and sadistic, Oszek takes Alucarda with him, fearing for her life.

 Alucarda awakens in Dr. Oszek's home, frightened and confused, and is comforted by his blind daughter, Daniela.
 Meanwhile, Oszek is summoned back to the convent, where the nuns have found that Justine's corpse has disappeared.
 Upstairs, Sister Germana is found inexplicably burned alive.
 When her body reanimates, Father Lázaro bludgeons and ultimately decapitates her.
 The event challenges Oszek's science-based beliefs, and he flees back home, fearing for Daniela's safety; upon arriving, he finds Alucarda and Daniela are both gone.

 Oszek is led to the abandoned crypt by the nuns, who suspect Alucarda might have gone there.
 Inside, Sister Angélica finds Justine's body lying in a blood-filled coffin.
 Now a vampire, Justine attacks Sister Angélica, but Angélica manages to stop the attack by praying.
 Oszek interjects and pours holy water on Justine, driving her into a fit, and she bites Angélica's neck before disintegrating.
 Followed by Oszek, several monks carry Angélica's body back to the convent, where Alucarda has arrived with Daniela.
 Using supernatural powers, Alucarda begins destroying the convent and causing various clergy to spontaneously combust in the grotto.
 Upon witnessing Angélica's corpse, Alucarda is suddenly overcome with sorrow, and goes into a fit of rage at the base of a burning crucifix in the chapel.
 After she collapses, Alucarda's body disappears into the ground as Father Lázaro and Oszek look on.